Buttermilk Currant Scones

 Instructions

-- Add the buttermilk and the currants, and mix gently with a wooden spoon or spatula until the dough holds together.
-If the mixture seems dry, add a tablespoon more buttermilk (or more as needed).
-If necessary, knead gently with your hands to help the dough come together.
+- Add the buttermilk, starting with 3/4 cup (180 grams) and mix gently with a wooden spoon or spatula until the dough holds together.
+If the mixture seems dry, add more buttermilk by the tablespoon until the dough comes together (I consistently need 3/4 cup + 1-2 tablespoons of buttermilk total but I have used a full cup of buttermilk with success, too).
+If necessary, knead the dough gently with your hands to help it come together.

 - I like to place the pan on another rimmed baking sheet because often the bottom of my scones burn, but if you don’t have issues with your baking sheets, just use one sheet.
-Bake until the tops of the scones are lightly browned, about 20 minutes.
+Transfer to the oven and bake until the tops of the scones are lightly browned, about 20 minutes.

 - Remove from the oven, let cool briefly, then serve with butter, lemon cream, clotted cream, jam or nothing at all.